jako512/discourse/README.md

 # Overview

+This charm deploys the Discourse standalone docker container as per the [Install Guide](https://github.com/discourse/discourse/blob/master/docs/INSTALL-digital-ocean.md).

-This charm deploys a docker container that contains the discourse software.
+Note that because this charm deploys a docker container, it cannot be deployed to a container created by Juju.
+It must be deployed to the base machine.

-1 GB RAM is required (with swap), 2 GB is recommended.

-Also remember to check the [icon guidelines](https://juju.ubuntu.com/docs/authors-charm-icon.html) so that your charm looks good in the Juju GUI.

 # Install